 - enable the CEE states to implement policy solutions for effective emissions reduction;

 - facilitate harmonisation of climate action efforts between and beyond the CEE countries, with acknowledgement of the factors that are responsible for current uneven progress (e.g. differences in the socio-economic and techno-logical development, and differences in the administrative capacity);

 - increase ambitions in the non-ETS sectors and utilise the potential of existing solutions in these areas, to reduce greenhouse gas emissions.

 The project is being led by a consortium of WiseEuropa (Project Lead), Climate Analytics, Expert Forum (EFOR) and Climate Strategies.

-The project is funded by the the German Federal Ministry for the Environment, under their European Climate Initiative (EUKI).
+The project is funded by the German Federal Ministry for the Environment, under the European Climate Initiative (EUKI).